The official blog of the Lung Institute.

 It just takes the courage of a first step.

-For more information on stem cell therapy and what it could mean for your life, contact us today or call us at (800) 729-3065.
+For more information on cellular therapy and what it could mean for your life, contact us today or call us at (800) 729-3065.
 Our patient coordinators will walk you through our available treatment options, talk through your current health and medical history and determine a qualifying treatment plan that works best for you.

 Interested in our article on Chronic Bronchitis Symptoms and What You Can Do?
 Share your thoughts and comments below.